-3.4.1 Forensic Biology and DNA Supervisor/Technical Lead

-Page 6 of 48 All printed copies are uncontrolled It is assumed for the purposes of this document (and is currently the case), that in a laboratory system of the size of Idaho's, these functions will be served by a single individual.
+- 3.4.1 Forensic Biology and DNA Supervisor/Technical Lead It is assumed for the purposes of this document (and is currently the case), that in a laboratory system of the size of Idaho's, these functions will be served by a single individual.
+An individual that performs supervisory duties, but is not the assigned Technical Lead, must meet the qualifications for a DNA Analyst as outlined in section 3.4.3. - 3.4.1.1 Education